input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 - Bridging arbitrary data.

 Thus, this document proposes that instead of *only* allowing `FUEL` to be
-    transferred from the sidechain to the mainchain, we instead allow an arbitrary collection of tokens to be transferred from the sidechain to the mainchain.
+    transferred between sidechain and mainchain, we instead allow an arbitrary collection of tokens to be transferred between sidechain and mainchain.

 From the mainchain's point of view, all transactions from the sidechain *must*